 - Being obese was more greatly associated with chronic pain than being overweight

 - Obesity was also significantly related to severe pain.

 - However, the researchers also found traumatic history (the loss of a spouse or loved one or other similar events), rheumatic diseases, and depression or anxiety diagnosis showed stronger associations with pain aspects than weight status.

 The researchers had to conclude that in older adults, excess weight is a potentially modifiable factor but not the only risk factor that is associated with chronic pain and severe pain.

 How Obesity, mental distress and poor sleep equally whole body pain in 51-year-old women

 When someone does have obesity and chronic pain, it is easy for other factors to start to have a great negative impact on health.

 Norwegian researchers writing in the European Pain Journal paint a grim but accurate picture of the effects of obesity on aging patients.(12) In a group of patients who were mostly females average age 51, obesity was linked to mental distress, poor sleep quality, and poor physical fitness.
-This lead to a condition of WSP – WideSpread musculoskeletal Pain.
+This leads to a condition of WSP – WideSpread musculoskeletal Pain.